Venox-Network/cobalt/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: 💡 Suggest your idea(s)
+name: "\U0001F4A1 Suggest your idea(s)"
 about: Suggest an idea/enhancement for the bot.
-title: "Add a descriptive title"
+title: Add a descriptive title
-labels: enhancement
+labels: Enhancement
-assignees: Chrizxz,srnyx
+assignees: Chrizxz, srnyx

 ---